chuckluck44/Luckhardt_CSCI2270_FinalProject/README.md

 How to Run:

 1.)
-Clone the file directory and extract all of the files into a separate folder
+Clone the file directory and extract all of the files into a separate folder.
+Make sure all the files, including 'Puzzles.txt', are in the same folder!

 2.)
 In the terminal, navigate to the directory where the files are stored